msprev/PhiMiSci-representation-SI/README.md

 Word limit: between 4,000 and 10,000 words

-Estimated Publication Date: 1st Quarter of 2026
+Estimated Publication Date for entire SI: 1st Quarter of 2026

-**Note that accepted papers will be published as preprints in a rolling fashion on the website**
+**Preprints of accepted papers will be posted on this website as they are accepted**